 From the Polish side, the expulsion was conducted by the so-called National Repatriation Authorities (PL Państwowy Urząd Repatriacyjny (PUR)).
 For each transport, expellees were recorded in lists by these agencies.
 However, these lists do not survive for each and every district.
 Searching for “resettlement” (DE Umsiedlung | PL wysiedlanie) may yield results as well.
 Also, it may be useful to stop limiting the search results to collections.

 Post-war addresses can also be found in the homeland newspapers (DE Heimatblatt) published by expellee associations for certain places and districts after the War.
 These homeland newspapers usually also contain subscribers’ family news, as well as reports of escape and expulsion.
+Some homeland district gathering places (DE Heimatstube) and homeland district associations (DE Heimatkreisgemeinschaft) also have card files on the fate of former inhabitants.
 Further, the Lastenausgleich and Heimatortskartei provide additional possibilities to research post-war addresses (see the previous subchapter).

 German Federal Archives